sptrakesh/http-router/README.md

 Router is not optimised for high performance.
 Configured paths are stored in a sorted `std::vector`, and searched for using binary search.

-Benchmark numbers from [benchmark.cpp](test/benchmark.cpp) are below:
+Benchmark numbers from [benchmark.cpp](test/benchmark.cpp) are in the following sections.
+These were by computing the average time to route each URI path 10,000,000 times.

+### Mac OS X Apple Clang
 ```shell
 [2.46063 million req/sec] for URL: /service/candy/lollipop
 [3.11333 million req/sec] for URL: /service/candy/gum